If you listen to music and enjoy it, you have a musical ear

 Conventional aural tests can make us feel scrutinised and shamed

-Play with musical elements like a child
+Play with musical elements like a child plays with blocks

 You can only recognise what you can actually hear